Back pain and sciatica

 Narcotics are pain-relievers that act on the central nervous system.
 They are the most powerful medications available for the management of pain.

-- Opioids are synthetic drugs and include oxycodone (Percodan, Percocet, OxyContin), hydrocodone (Vicodin), and oxymorphone (Numorphan).
+- Synthetic opioids are drugs that mimic the effects of opiates and include oxycodone (Percodan, Percocet, OxyContin), hydrocodone (Vicodin), tramadol (Ultram), fentanyl (Duragesic) and oxymorphone (Numorphan).

 Epidural Steroid Injections